Shopping locally is a great way to support our Hong Kong community. Here are 50 local brands we’re loving right now.

-Inspired by HK women who are not afraid to be a little daring, Sau Lee is a brand that wants to make the wearer feel fabulous and comfortable.
+Inspired by Hong Kong women who are not afraid to be a little daring, Sau Lee is a brand that wants to make the wearer feel fabulous and comfortable.
 Cheryl, the designer, is inspired by the East meets West philosophy and brings the two aesthetics together.
-Dresses are the stars of the brand and a suitcase filled with a few of them would be all you needed for a summer vacation.
+Dresses are the stars of the brand and a suitcase filled with a few of them is all you need for a summer vacation.
 The flirty dresses often incorporate floral designs and lace.

-Hong Kong designers Priscilla So and Kan Yuen Waiin, called for the brand to embody two statements:”Originality Surpasses Gender” and “Simplicity compacted with delicacy”.
+Hong Kong designers Priscilla So and Kan Yuen Waiin, called for the brand to embody two statements: “Originality Surpasses Gender” and “Simplicity compacted with delicacy”.
 The label proves you can have fashion without gender orientation.
-It continues to reinvent conventional practices with innovative materials, exquisite tailor work, keeping sustainability and functionality in mind.
+It continues to reinvent conventional practices with innovative materials and exquisite tailoring work, keeping sustainability and functionality in mind.

 The Only Alice

-The Only Alice’s brick and mortar store really merits a visit because it has the feel of a really lux store, but when you glance at the price tag, relief and happiness ensues!
-You won’t find anything too fashion forward here, but if you’re in the need for super affordable, casual everyday pieces with feminine flair or basics like a simple pair of nice trouser, this is the stop for you. $300 is the price average.
+The Only Alice’s brick and mortar store really merits a visit because it has the feel of a really luxe store, but when you glance at the price tag, relief and happiness ensues!
+You won’t find anything too fashion forward here, but if you’re in the need for super affordable, casual everyday pieces with feminine flair, or basics like a simple pair of nice trousers, this is the stop for you.

-The Only Alice, 55 Tung Street, Sheung Wan, Hong Kong, available online at theonlyalice.com
+The Only Alice, 55 Tung Street, Sheung Wan, Hong Kong, www.theonlyalice.com

-A great button up shirt can be worn to almost any occasion and make anyone look sophisticated and put together, but the search for a perfect one can often lead to disappointment.
+A great button-up shirt can be worn to almost any occasion and make anyone look sophisticated and put together, but the search for a perfect one can often lead to disappointment.
 Thankfully, Vaughan is here to address all your fitting woes.
-Taking advantage of HK’s excellent tradition of tailoring and using only the finest silk, the short sleeve and long sleeve shirts at Vaughan will truly be some of the favourite things you own.
-The brand’s customer service is also super so feel free to enquire about any fitting questions you may have.
+Taking advantage of Hong Kong’s excellent tradition of tailoring and using only the finest silk, the short and long sleeve shirts at Vaughan will truly be some of the favourite things you own.
+The brand’s customer service is also super, so feel free to enquire about any fitting questions you may have.

 If you have an eye for design and a desire for quality, it’s likely that you’re already a fan of ZOOBEETLE Paris.
 This Parisian brand was started in Hong Kong and offers luxury leather goods, with a focus on telling a story.
 Founded by the Lepeu sisters, Johanna (Director) and Elsa (Artistic Director), it’s no surprise to find this successful brand is built “for women, by women”.
 Based between Hong Kong and Paris, the brand’s elegant designs are transformed into luxury leather goods for the modern women.

-This post was originally published in May 2014 by Sabrina Sikora, and was updated in May 2018 by Tania Shroff and Catherine Leng.
+Editor’s Note: This post was originally published in May 2014 by Sabrina Sikora and was most recently updated on 14, October 2019.